A General Defense of Information Fiduciaries

 Date Written: September 12, 2020

 This essay finds neither objection convincing.
 The first objection rests on a mischaracterization of corporate law, which in reality would require compliance with user-regarding fiduciary obligations—the opposite of what critics fear.
 The second objection fails to convince because fiduciary law has proven itself adaptable enough to survive such challenges in other settings, such as in the asset management industry.
-The second objection nevertheless reveals a need for greater specificity of the fiduciary duties that would be imposed under the information fiduciary model, but even then it is unlikely that either objection would undermine the model.
+The second objection nevertheless reveals a need for greater specificity of the fiduciary duties that would be imposed under the information fiduciary model.
+Even so, neither objection plausibly undermines the model.

 Keywords: Fiduciary law, privacy law, data, loyalty, online service providers, social media, surveillance, user privacy, data security, technology